 The warm waters of the Adriatic wash up on some beautiful beaches along this historic coastline, and there’s plenty of manmade beauty to explore too.
-Spend your days soaking up the sun, strolling through history, admiring the exquisite architecture and craftsmanship of medieval towns and cities, joining the hustle and bustle of friendly seaside resorts or experiencing the peace of deserted islands off Croatia or in the Venetian Lagoon.
+Spend your Adriatic holidays soaking up the sun, strolling through history, admiring the exquisite architecture and craftsmanship of medieval towns and cities, joining the hustle and bustle of friendly seaside resorts or experiencing the peace of deserted islands off Croatia or in the Venetian Lagoon.
+All on the doorstep of your stunning Adriatic campsite.

 Italy’s epicurean capital serves up pastas, pizzas and ragus, fresh fish, cheeses and meats.
 It also has a sweet tooth, and if you do too, you won’t be able to resist Zuppa Inglese, Torta di Riso de Bologna, doughnuts and, of course, ice-cream.
 If you’re hanging out at Harry’s Bar in Venice make sure you order a Bellini Cocktail, otherwise there are plenty of great regional wines to enjoy.
 Across the border in Croatia, there are fish, crab and shell fish, truffles, Istrian ox and cured hams.
 Perhaps you’d better give up on that diet until you get home.